MicrosoftDocs/Viva/Viva/glint/setup/glint-microsoft-teams-application.md

 5. Select **Preview Survey**.

 >[!NOTE]
-> ou will not receive the Teams preview unless you are certain that you have enabled Microsoft Teams in the Communications section of General Settings.
+> You will not receive the Teams preview unless you are certain that you have enabled Microsoft Teams in the Communications section of General Settings.

 ## Export a list of Glint enabled users for Microsoft Teams